aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 	  We can demonstrate this by shaking phospholipids and water.
 The lipids will form a bilayer surrounding around water-filled bubbles

 ![[Pasted image 20221216182320.png]]
+- The Phospholipids can arrange themselves latteraly very easily and move faster than the proteins

 $Q.$ *What is the basic requirement for life to form?*
 > A membrane that not only encolses a successful assembly of molecules but also regulates chemical exchanges with the environment.